BeAPI/bea-media-analytics/README.md

 If you want to see which media is used and where ?
 This plugin is for you !

-By installing this plugin you will index where your media are used and display further informations and also warn you about deleting used medias.
+By installing this plugin you will index where your medias are used, display further informations about where they are used and also warn you about deleting used ones.

 # How ?